Crocodiles on the Great Barrier Reef?!! That’s enough to put anyone off entering the water!

 Kids (and me) love to explore – the size of the island makes it perfect for kids to see and do everything in a day.
 We found a lovely picnic spot down by the beach where we ate our lunch (you can bring your own food to the island or get lunch included with your trip) and we let the kids lead the way along the boardwalks and beaches looking for birds and pirates!

 As a passenger with Great Adventures you get the added bonus of using the day guest facilities – including the use of the lovely resort swimming pool which is great for kids, and also great as a suit free swim during stinger season.
 There is also a bar, cafe, gift shop and ice cream shop in the resort, as well as shower and change facilities.
+You can stay overnight at the Green Island Resort too for some added luxury.

 So go on – what are you waiting for!
 Dive in to a great family adventure on one of the wonders of the world – whatever the weather!